jamesdelaneyie/fileswiper/README.md

 # ✨File*swiper*

-A tiny Mac OSX app that lets you sort out the contents of a folder by dragging and dropping files into buckets.
+A tiny Mac OSX app to be used with an iPad in sidecar mode that lets you sort out the contents of a folder by swiping files into buckets.
 Built with Electron.

 To Do:
 - ~~Drag main file list into bucket to move file~~